KrisTomova/first-repo/README.md

 # first-repo
 Repo for Git-and-GitHub Lab for Programming Fundamentals 2017

-Testing new branch called testBranch
+Test the new branch called testBranch and making conflict